TylerCrabtree/Connect4GUI/readme.txt

 Name: Ty Crabtree

 Description:
 	This is an implementation of Connect 4 with artificial intelligence.
-This game is ran and played in the terminal window.
+This game is displayed through a simple GUI.

 Building / Running;
 	1. Open terminal.